Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/rules/_index.md

 @TODO:
-* ISSUE 1: What if you run out of hand cards before somebody has lost all their lives? => Should never happen, right?
-Because you have 9 lives + ~9 hand cards, plenty to play with.
+* ISSUE 1: What if you run out of hand cards before somebody has lost all their lives? => You can always play your top life when out of cards.
+I just need to have enough "powers" that allow drawing more cards (or stealing, or taking cards from the last trick into your hand, etcetera.)

 {{% /rules-block %}}